 In the article below we’ll cover everything you need to know about acoustic-electric guitars, including the pros and cons, and the type of guitar player they are best suited to.

-How to Identify an Acoustic Electric Guitar
+How to Identify an Acoustic-Electric Guitar

-Are Semi-acoustic and Electric Acoustic Guitars the same thing?
+Are Semi-acoustic and Acoustic-Electric Guitars the same?

-While the two terms are often used interchangeably semi-acoustic and electric-acoustic guitars are not the same.
-A semi-acoustic guitar (aka Thinline, or hollow-body) is an electric guitar (featuring magnetic pickups) with a semi-hollow (e.g. chambered body) or hollow body that allows the guitar to resonate and sound louder than a standard electric guitar when not plugged in.
+While the two terms are often used interchangeably semi-acoustic and acoustic-electric guitars are not the same.
+A semi-acoustic guitar (aka Thinline, or hollow-body) is an electric guitar with a chambered or hollow body that allows the top wood of the guitar to resonate and produce more volume than a standard solid-body electric guitar when played acoustically.

 The Gibson 335 (the double-cutaway guitar synonymous with B.B.
 King is perhaps the best example.
 Other examples include the Fender Telecaster Thinline, both highly versatile guitars with aesthetic appeal.

 While it’s handy having the ability to amplify your guitar, I wouldn’t recommend an acoustic-electric guitar for everyone.
 Below are the main reasons why.